DevOps Best Practices and KPIs

 Best Practices

-- Promotion gates — automated approval gates that ensure code meets quality criteria before progressing.
+- Promotion gates — implement automated approval gates that ensure code changes meet quality criteria before progressing to the next environment.

-- Rollback mechanisms — automated rollback to quickly revert to a previous version when issues arise.
+- Rollback mechanisms — implement automated rollback mechanisms to quickly revert to a previous version if issues arise.

-- Blue-green deployments — reduce downtime and ensure seamless transitions between versions.
+- Blue-green deployments — automate blue-green deployments to reduce downtime and ensure seamless transitions between old and new versions.

 05Continuous Deployment

 Continuous Deployment takes Continuous Delivery a step further by automating the release of code changes directly into the production environment without manual intervention.
-This practice requires a high level of confidence in automated testing and deployment processes.
-It involves:
+This practice requires a high level of confidence in the automated testing and deployment processes.
+Continuous Deployment involves:

 - Automated deployment of code changes to production once they pass testing.